manjaro/plasma-5.24-lts/README.md

    sudo sh -c "pacman -Syyuu"
 ```

 Voila!
-You should now see Unity in the session list, and be able to log into it.
+You should now see Plasma LTS on your system.